 Your complaint must provide full details as you understand them of what you think we didn't do very well and why, how that affected you, and what you think we should do now, so we have all the necessary information to hand from the beginning.
 So, for example, if you are complaining about an aspect of a conversation you held with a Brake employee, it helps if you tell us exactly when that conversation took place and, if you remember their name, who you spoke to, what happened, and what you think should have happened.

 How we investigate your complaint

-Complaints are responded to by Brake's general manager, in consultation with relevant team leaders and our team protocols.
-Complaints are responded to with careful consideration of a) our existing protocols and systems and what should have happened, b) the facts of what happened and how you were affected, and c) whether there is anything we could we do better in the future and what improvements we can implement.
+Complaints are responded to by Brake's HR director, in consultation with relevant team leaders and our team protocols.
+Complaints are responded to with careful consideration of a) our existing protocols and systems and what should have happened, b) the facts of what happened and how you were affected, and c) whether there is anything we could do better in the future and what improvements we can implement.

 Brake has to consider use of its resources when investigating complaints and planning any subsequent improvements.
 The amount of staff time Brake can commit to addressing any particular area of work will depend on strategic priorities and funding.
 For example, Brake may decide an improvement to our work is desirable but can be delayed, rather than urgent and requires attention now.
 This may also affect the amount of time we can engage in discussion with a complainant on any particular issue at any particular time.

 Brake believes it is important to respond to complaints in a timely manner.
 If you are making a complaint about Brake we aim to send you a response within 10 working days.
 If it is not possible to respond fully within that timeframe you should receive a response within 10 working days explaining this is not possible and advising you that we require another 10 working days.
 In either instance, your complaint will be responded to within 20 working days.
 If you do not receive a response then it may be that your complaint has not been received.
 In that instance, please call 01484 559909.